 Both are participants of the Student Nurse Employment Program (SNEP), MMC’s summer internship.
-By the Maine State Board of Nursing regulations, the Geary students are allowed to administer medications, participate in IV therapy, and perform nursing procedures with the direct supervision of the preceptor because this is an academically supervised clinical experience.
+By the Maine State Board of Nursing regulations, the Geary students are allowed to administer medications, participate in IV medications, and perform nursing procedures with the direct supervision of the preceptor because this is an academically supervised clinical experience.
 Nurse Associates are authorized to provide only selected patient care activities and are not authorized to perform professional nursing duties.
 USM students in the Geary Co-op apply through the School of Nursing and are selected by a faculty advisory panel.
-Selected students are then interviewed by MMC Directors who make the final hiring decision.
+Selected students meet with an MMC Director to assure that the student and unit are a good match.

 In order to Apply to the Geary Summer Co-operative Internship the student must: